AEIS-FIS-EPN/Jefferson-Cando/README.md

 ## Contact

-Feel free to reach out to me via email at jefferson@example.com or connect with me on [LinkedIn](https://www.linkedin.com/in/jefferson-cando).
+Feel free to reach out to me via email at jefferson@example.com or connect with me on [LinkedIn](www.linkedin.com/in/jefferson-cando-790a38125).

-## License

-This project is licensed under the [MIT License](LICENSE).